mjgrzybek/ebpf-domain-filtering-design/design.md

 Depending on scope of features provided, different kernel versions may be required: [BPF Features by Linux Kernel Version](https://github.com/iovisor/bcc/blob/master/docs/kernel-versions.md)
 ## Hardware
 The TOOL is hardware agnostic.<br>
-SmartNIC can significantly improve performance of XDP programs because it offloads packet processing from CPU to NIC.
+SmartNIC can improve performance of XDP programs because it offloads packet processing from CPU to NIC.
 ## Scalability
 Need to be tested in test environment with network traffic generator against various hardware configurations.